Verifying the Hashgraph Consensus Algorithm: Introduction

 Algorithms for Byzantine consensus (under various assumptions) have existed for some time, indeed longer than the problem has been named~\cite{pease+:agreement-in-the-presence-of-faults,lamport+:byzantine-generals}.
 Practical algorithms are more recent; in 1999, Castro and Liskov~\cite{castro+:practical-byzantine-fault-tolerance} gave an algorithm that when installed into the NFS file system slowed it only 3\%.
 As Byzantine consensus algorithms have become more practical, they have been tailored to specific applications.
 Castro and Liskov's algorithm was designed for fault-tolerant state machine replication~\cite{schneider:state-machine-approach} and probably would not perform well under the workload of a distributed shared ledger.

-However, in the last few years there have arisen Byzantine fault-tolerance algorithms suitable for distributed shared ledgers, notably HoneyBadgerBFT~\cite{miller+:honey-badger}, BEAT~\cite{duan+:beat}, and---the subject of this paper---Hashgraph~\cite{baird:hashgraph}.
-Moreover, the former two each claim to be the first practical {\em asynchronous\/} BFT algorithm (with different standards of practicality).
-Hashgraph does not claim to be first, but is also practical and asynchronous.
+However, recently there have arisen asynchronous, Byzantine fault-tolerance algorithms suitable for distributed shared ledgers, notably HoneyBadgerBFT~\cite{miller+:honey-badger}, BEAT~\cite{duan+:beat}, and---the subject of this paper---Hashgraph~\cite{baird:hashgraph}.
+The former two each claim to be the first practical asynchronous BFT algorithm (with differing measures of practicality).
+Hashgraph does not claim to be first, but is also practical.

 In parallel with that line of work has been the development of distributed shared ledgers based on {\em proof of work,} beginning with Bitcoin~\cite{nakamoto:bitcoin}.
 The idea behind proof of work is to maintain agreement on the ledger by maintaining a list of blocks of transactions, and to ensure that the list does not become a tree.
 To ensure this, the rules state that (1) the longest branch defines the list, and (2) to create a new block, one must first solve a mathematical problem that takes the list's old head as one of its inputs.
 The problem's solution is much easier to verify than to obtain, so when one learns of a new block, one's incentive is to restart work from the new head rather than continue work from the old head.